Casa de Solana Wedding Photography Guide

 This inn offers everything we love about St. Augustine elopements: heritage, warmth, and effortless romance.

-The walled courtyard is a hidden gem—private and peaceful despite being in the heart of downtown.
-The fountain provides a beautiful focal point, and the surrounding lush plants create natural frames for portraits.
+The gated walled courtyard is a hidden gem—private and peaceful despite being in the heart of downtown.
+The pergola provides a beautiful focal point, and the surrounding jasmine and greenery create natural frames for portraits.

 The location on Aviles Street is a major advantage.
 After courtyard portraits, couples can step onto the oldest street in America for entirely different backdrops—historic facades, cobblestones, and 450 years of atmosphere.